This article is from March of 2001.

 ISPs that offer managed remote access services set the bar even higher.
 These providers require highly scalable client management systems that support multi-level security policies, delegated user administration, and version control for hundreds of customers, each having perhaps thousands of users.

-WatchGuard market tools specifically designed for managed VPN providers.
+Vendors like Check Point and WatchGuard market tools specifically designed for managed VPN providers.
 For example, Check Point's Provider-1 multi-domain policy server can compartmentalize users, rules, and logs for each customer, with automated policy backup and restore.
 WatchGuard's NOC Control Center provides real-time and historical monitoring, logging, notification, and reporting for managed customer VPNs from one central console.

 Over the next few years, we expect to see considerable evolution in large enterprise and carrier-class policy management systems.
 This past week, Check Point introduced its Next Generation management interface, equipped with a visual policy editor, automated client updates, and predefined policies.
 Cisco also announced its VPN Security Management (VMS) system—an integrated manager that spans 3000 series concentrators, 7000 series routers, and PIX firewalls.